 While I wait for all this to happen, I am writing the first of my letters to you.

-It’s not a letter to the wonderful little 18 month old we see almost everyday but a letter to the older child or perhaps the man that you will grow into.
+It’s not a letter to the wonderful little 18 month old we see almost everyday but a letter to the older child or perhaps the man that you will grow to be.
 It is also going to be the first of a number that I will use as a chronicle of your life and, to a lesser extent, that of our family.

 My reasons for writing to you are numerous.